Romagnetics/Midynamite/README.md

 All effects can be toggled independently and configured via the onboard screen and encoder.

-List of effects as of version 2.0
+List of effects as of version 2.0:

+* MIDI Tempo
+* MIDI Split
+* MIDI Modify
+* Transpose
+* Arpeggiator
+* MIDI Dispatch
+* Settings
+→ Settings contains the MIDI Filter

 The detailed manual for the pedal can be consulted here: https://www.romagnetics.com/wiki/doku.php?id=manuals:midynamite:start
 Available to buy here: https://www.romagnetics.com/product/romagnetics-midynamite/